Photo: Karolina Kołodziejczak · Unsplash

 Ending the meal with traditional Papanași

 Papanași is a classic Romanian dessert consisting of a fried fresh-cheese dough.
-According to Wikipedia, this treat is typically served topped with a generous portion of cream and fruit confit, making it a rich and satisfying way to conclude any meal when exploring Bucharest food.
+This treat is typically served topped with a generous portion of cream and fruit confit, making it a rich and satisfying way to conclude any meal when exploring Bucharest food.

 The texture of the dough is a key part of the experience, offering a soft yet substantial bite that contrasts with the coolness of the cream.
 The fruit confit adds a layer of sweetness and acidity that balances the richness of the cheese.
 It is a dish that feels like a home-cooked treat, often found in traditional eateries across the city.
 While the presentation can vary, the core ingredients of cheese, cream, and fruit remain the standard for this dessert.

 When planning a trip to Romania, you will find that this dessert is a staple of the local culinary identity.
 The combination of savory cheese and sweet toppings reflects the broader nature of Romanian cuisine, which blends various traditions while keeping its own distinct character.
-I do not know the specific prices or the best restaurants to find this dish in the city, but it is widely available in most places serving traditional meals.
+It is widely available in most places serving traditional meals.
 The warmth of the freshly fried dough paired with the chilled cream creates a sensory contrast that defines the end of a typical dining session in the capital.